davidrpugh/sfi-complexity-mooc/README.md

 # Organizing principle: "Micro-motives of macro-behavior" (stolen from T. Schelling)
 A Python-based course on Complexity Economics

+Need to figure out a way to incorporate ScalABM to some extent.
+Possibly have some web applictation running interesting model on AWS that students can interact.
+Fabulous opportunity to build user community...

 ## Topics
 First attempt to list a broad set of topics that we would like to cover during the course. *These topics are not listed in any particular order*!